-As you might know beach covers are the natural nesting habitat of sea turtles.
+As you might know, beach covers are the natural nesting habitat of sea turtles.
 The female turtles come ashore at the beaches to make nests and lay eggs.
-The rising sea levels are causing a loss to these beaches and the rising water levels wash away their nests.
+The rising sea levels are causing a loss of these beaches and the rising water levels wash away their nests.

 The temperatures of the sand where these turtles nest determine the sex of the turtle.
 The increasing temperatures cause the sand to become hotter and this alters and affects the natural sex ratio.
 Increased temperatures can also decrease the hatching rate.